EMcMartin/CSIS321-Arena_Reservation_System/README.md

 **How is the repository organized?**

-We will have different parts of the project in different files, and if anyone is working on the same file at the same time, we will create different vesions
+We will have different parts of the project in different files, and if anyone is working on the same file at the same time, we will create different vesions.